Formation of LISA Black Hole Binaries in Merging Dwarf Galaxies: the Imprint of Dark Matter: Numerical Setup

 \subsection{Simulations}

-We generated the initial conditions of the mergers by placing relaxed DGs with the same mass and DM inner slope on parabolic orbits, with an initial and first pericentric distance equal to $2\, r_{\rm vir}$ and $0.2\, r_{\rm vir}$, respectively \citep[e.g.][]{Kazantzidis_et_al_2005,VanWassenhove_et_al_2014,Capelo_et_al_2015}.
-We only performed coplanar, prograde--prograde encounters, as in those the efficiency of merger-induced torques is maximised, leading to strong stellar redistribution \citep[e.g.][]{Capelo_Dotti_2017} and producing optimal conditions for efficient DF.
+We generated the initial conditions of the mergers by placing relaxed DGs with the same mass and DM inner slope on parabolic, coplanar, prograde--prograde orbits (i.e. with the orbital and galactic angular momenta all pointing in the same direction), with an initial and first pericentric distance equal to $2\, r_{\rm vir}$ and $0.2\, r_{\rm vir}$, respectively \citep[e.g.][]{Kazantzidis_et_al_2005,VanWassenhove_et_al_2014,Capelo_et_al_2015}.
+We chose pairs of DGs with the same $\gamma$ because it was numerically shown that the inner DM slope of the remnant, which we will see is crucial for determining if the central BHs will stall, is always close to the steepest slope of the merging galaxies \citep[e.g.][]{Fulton_Barnes_2001,Dehnen_2005}.
+We only performed coplanar encounters, as in those the efficiency of merger-induced torques is maximised, with respect to non-coplanar mergers, leading to strong stellar redistribution \citep[e.g.][]{Capelo_Dotti_2017} and producing optimal conditions for efficient DF.
+For the same reason, we expect that, for a fixed initial distance, decreasing the first pericentric distance, hence increasing the efficiency of the torques, would also aid in the formation of a BH pair, although we caution that head-on collisions could end up being too disruptive \citep[e.g.][]{Cox_et_al_2008}.
 All merger simulations were carried out with the tree-code \textsc{pkdgrav{3}} \citep{Potter_et_al_2017}.
 We also performed lower resolution simulations, to study the dependence on resolution of the BH-separation evolution.
-To be coherent in all our analysis, we were conservative and chose three times the stellar softening as our limiting factor for the analysis.
+To be consistent in all our analysis, we were conservative and chose three times the stellar softening as our limiting factor for the analysis.